 American Legion Post 348 members Larry Kusek and Larry Pringle presented oil paint to the art department.
 The oil paint was purchased by Post 348 and given as a thank you, for painting the mural on the American Legion Post 348 building.
 The students pictured helped with the mural.
 (Not pictured are Ben Haggar, Bailey Donovan, Kelsie Premer, Morgan Shaner, Sadie Finch, Aaron Swanson, Shelby Altstadt, and Emilia Finke).

 Congratulations to Mr. Mike Mallette!
 Mr. Mallette was awarded the CHI Health Top Teacher award.
 Parent, Desaray Ishii, nominated Mr. Mallette for the award saying in part that Mr. Mallette makes learning fun and makes the kids enjoy being at school.
-We are lucking to have Mr. Mallette on our team her at the Fort.
+We are lucking to have Mr. Mallette on our team

 The Athletic Banquet is this Thursday, April 25th starting at 6:00 pm with a catered buffet dinner.
 Presentations of awards will follow at approximately 6:45 pm.
 High school athletes will not be charged for this event.
 Parents, siblings, relatives, and all others planning to attend will be able to pay at the door.
 Ticket prices are $8.00 for adults and $5.00 for students.
 Plan to attend and celebrate our athlete’s successes.